xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-test-hooks.md

 ### Add Cucumber Hooks

-1. Create a separate Step definition or Custom Keyword that includes the Cucumber hooks.
+1. Create another step definition or a custom keyword that includes the Cucumber hooks.
+Here, we create a step definition.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/cucumber-test-hooks/KS-New-Cucumber-hooks-script.png" width=70% alt="New Cucumber hook script">

-2. Enter the following code snippet to include two Cucumber hooks:
+2. Enter Cucumber hooks into the new step definition.
+For example, to add ```@Before``` and ```@After``` scenario hooks, copy and paste the following script:

     ```groovy
     class SampleTestHook {